Language: EN

 { }

-In this case, we are not comparing a with 3.
+In this case, we are not comparing a to 3.
 We are storing 3 in a, and evaluating the result as a condition.
-Here we have two undesirable effects:
+Here we have two unintended effects:

-• We are storing a value that we did not want in a variable
+• We are storing a value we didn’t want in a variable

-• In addition, the conditional is always met, because = always returns true.
+• Additionally, the conditional always evaluates to true because = always returns true.